 Are you looking for a bigger apartment or are you planning to buy property?
 Are you planning to move and therefore terminate your lease?
-You will find everything you need to know when you move out of your accommodation below.
+You will find below everything you need to know about moving out of your accommodation.

 Time limit and notice period

 In Switzerland you may only terminate your rental contract free of charge at the end of your lease with a notice period.
 The notice period is set out in the lease and is generally three months.
 This means that the agency (or owner) must receive your request at the latest one day before the start of the notice period.

 Example: Your lease expires on 1 December 2019, meaning management must receive your notice by 31 August 2019 at the latest.

 If you wish to move out of your accommodation before the expiry date of your lease, an additional condition will apply (see paragraph 3 "Early termination").

 - be signed by all tenants (including married couples)